-BU 101 Principles of Accounting/4 Units
+BU 101 Principles of Accounting/3 Units

 An introductory course in gathering, recording and using the financial data of a business.
 The accounting cycle, debits and credits, classification of accounts, recording of transactions and preparation of financial statements for single proprietorships, partnerships, and corporations.
+3 hours lecture; 2 hour laboratory.

-BU 102 Principles of Accounting/4 Units
+BU 102 Principles of Accounting/3 Units

 A continuation of BU 101 with increased emphasis upon partnership and corporation accounting.
 Capital structure and interpretation and usage of accounting data for managerial decision-making purposes.
+3 hours lecture; 2 hours laboratory.